 Now, thanks to advanced laser eye surgery, there is an alternative to reduce your dependence on glasses or contact lenses, or possibly eliminate them completely.

-LASIK eye surgery and Custom Lasik are not for everyone.
+LASIK surgery and Custom LASIK...

 Tuesday, August 14, 2007